dobots/scenario_runner/scenarios/README.md

         // Waiting for model list service /save
         ...
 ```
-Then we will wait for the spawn service and the model_list_service to become available.

 In the next section we will read the file path, open the xml description of the robot in this path and process it.
 Then we will store the description in the xml_desc variable.  (for the full implementation, check the github source)
 ```